What Made Past Leaders Successful? Focusing on American Industry

 President Eisenhower, in the mid-1950s, applied oil import quotas.
 John F. Kennedy produced the seven-point Kennedy textile program of restrictions on textile imports in 1961.
 Ronald Reagan put import quotas on steel, machine tools, semiconductors and a 50-percent import tariff on motorcycles.

 We have seen plenty of successful leaders devise strategies that protected and strengthened the U.S. economy.
 They recognized that manufacturing at home empowers a nation and its companies.
-It is high time another one of these leaders appeared, as our current choices champion free trade agreements and the outsourcing of production and jobs.
+It is high time another one of these leaders appeared, as the vast majority of our leaders today champion free trade agreements and the outsourcing of production and jobs.
 They are either uninterested or incapable of making such a change, and this is crippling the American people.